 One of the main reasons that pets need treats is for training.
 These small morsels of delicious food can be a great tool for fixing bad behavior and developing important skills.
 They’re seen as a reward.
 As they start to learn, dogs will associate the treats with their training, ultimately allowing you to communicate with your dog better and show praise for success.

-Bite-sized treats are also a much better alternative to leftover food scraps.
+Bite-sized treats such as duck and rabbit dog bites are also a much better alternative to leftover food scraps.
 Dogs are notorious for begging.
 While many owners give into their longing puppy-dog eyes, it’s important to stand firm and stick with treats.
 Human food can be very unhealthy for dogs.
 It can lead to weight gain, stomach issues, and a bevy of other problems.
 Treats, on the other hand, are typically made with a dog’s body composition and health in mind.
 By rewarding dogs with treats instead of leftovers, you can put a stop to begging and instill training techniques instead.

 Low and High Value Treats